LukioTools/SIMPLEMIDI/README.md

 ## Benefits
 This library has been inspired (copied) from MIDIUSB (made by Arduino) and USBMIDI made by BlokasLabs.
 <br>
 USBMIDI has major flaw: other USB libraries do not work at the same time on Windows.
-For example, ``<Keyboard.h>`` does not work. in other hand, MIDIUSB is over simplified and isn't able to give one byte at the time.
+For example, ``<Keyboard.h>`` does not work.
+In other hand, MIDIUSB is over simplified and isn't able to give one byte at the time.
 But does support ``<Keyboard.h>`` on Windows. (both work on Linux)

-SIMPLEMIDI is designed to work with other libraries unlike the USMIDI on both Windows and Linux.
+SIMPLEMIDI is designed to work with other libraries unlike the USMIDI, on both Windows and Linux.
 We don't know the situation on MAC.
 This library  has input buffer, so you can read or write in any size. `T t = read<T>()` and `write(T)` where T is your datatype. further information [here](#midi_usb).

 ## Supported Devices